Need to talk? Call 1800 882 436.

 • if you are getting better with treatment

-• how well your baby is, based on CTG monitoring
+• how well your baby is, based on their heart rate

-If your baby is going to be born early, you may need medicine injections to help your baby’s lungs mature before birth.
-Your baby will usually receive antibiotics after birth and may need to spend some time in the special care nursery or neonatal intensive care unit (NICU).
+If your baby is born prematurely they will usually receive antibiotics after birth.
+They may also need extra care in a special care nursery (SCN) or neonatal intensive care unit (NICU).

 Are there any complications of sepsis during pregnancy or after birth?